Genre: Mystery narrative adventure

 Sofía, the daughter of a torero she hasn’t seen in ten years, returns to her old house in a remote Spanish village in search of the divorce papers her father never signed.

-As she delves into what remains of her inheritance, she finds not only dust and decay - a strange and mysterious presence of a bull surprise her and asks for her help: “Your father has been murdered.”
+As she delves into what remains of her inheritance, she finds not only dust and decay - a strange and mysterious presence of a bull surprise her and asks for her help

 By exploring her father’s old memories, she realizes that not everything she was told was true.
 She must question morality, discuss with friends and foes, and uncover who killed Ramón, her father.